geoanalytics-ca/documentation/docs/3_scientific_workflows/index.md

 (scientific_workflows_index)=
 # Scientific Workflows
-Here we present workflows from start to finish that you would typically see in a real-world situations when using GEOAnalytics Canada.
+This section includes start-to-finish workflows that you would typically see in a real-world situations when using GEOAnalytics Canada.

 ```{toctree}